- View Offline

 - Adding and animating color effects in After Effects

 - Refining transitions

-- My name is Ian Robinson and welcome to Mograph Techniques: Modeling and Animating with Cinema 4D Cloners.
-During this course, we'll model and animate a stylized 3D flower, starting off by creating one single flower pedal using some traditional polygon modeling techniques.
-Then the real fun begins when we load that one pedal into a cloner object and then multiply the complexity by loading that cloner into another cloner.
+- [Voiceover] My name is Ian Robinson, and welcome to Mograph Techniques: Modeling and Animating with Cinema 4D Cloners. (upbeat electronic music) During this course, we'll model and animate a stylized 3D flower, starting off by creating one single flower petal using some traditional polygon modeling techniques.
+Then the real fun begins when we load that one petal into a cloner object and then multiply the complexity by loading that cloner into another cloner.

 In turn, creating our flower.
 We'll learn how to animate the cloners through the different levels of the build, and polish that animation by using the step effector.
 But the project isn't complete until we take that animation into After Effects.
 There, we'll learn how to add color to our cloners, animate those colors, and finish up by tightening up the transitions between the different sections of our animation.
 So, let's get started modeling and animating with Cinema 4D Cloners.